cyberbotics/webots-doc/guide/pioneer-3at.md

 ## adept's Pioneer 3-AT

-%figure "Pioneer 3-AT, a ready-to-use all terrain base"
+%figure "Pioneer 3-AT model in Webots"

 ![pioneer3at_real.png](images/robots/pioneer-3at/model.png)